 Padma A. Yanamandra-Fisher

 Padma received her Ph.D. from University of Denver, with her thesis addressing particle size distribution in Saturn's and Uranus' rings, using Voyager 2 data.
 She did her Post-Doc at JPL during the Voyager 2 - Neptune encounter and joined the Earth and Planetary Atmospehres group at JPL as a Research Scientist.
-She developed a ground-based observing program of Saturn's rings to model their thermal behavious between Voyager and Cassini epochs.
-Her extra-curricular activities involve travel (a favorite destination is Hawaii); gardening; wine-making and enjoying friends.
+Her extra-curricular activities involve travel (a favorite destination is Hawaii); gardening; wine-making and enjoying family and friends.